20 Types of Screwdrivers & How They Use | Daily Life Tools

 Robertson Screwdrivers

-The square head of a Robertson driver is larger than that of a slotted driver, so it’s especially useful for bigger jobs where you want more torque or if you want to use an impact wrench.
+A Robertson driver’s square head is larger than a slotted driver’s, so it’s especially useful for bigger jobs where you want more torque or if you want to use an impact wrench.

 7. Tri-Point Screwdrivers